kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 --

 - Provides the process abstraction
-  - A process is a running program.
+  - A process is a running program
-  - The OS creates and manages processes.
+  - The OS creates and manages processes
 - Gives each process the illusion of having exclusive access to the CPU by virtualizing the CPU
   - Multiple processes (e.g., listening to music, browsing the web) run concurrently
 - Timeshares the CPU between processes